A simple shell wrapper that handles argument parsing

 A plain argument such as arg is a required argument, which will be passed to the script as a positional argument.

-An argument starting with $ such as $arg is an optional argument, which will be passed to the script as an environment variable like $ARGSH_ARG, where all - get converted to _.
+An argument starting with # such as #arg is an optional argument, which will be passed to the script as an environment variable like $ARGSH_ARG, where all - get converted to _.

 Any additional positional arguments passed to the script get appended after the required arguments.

-Optionally, you can set the shell to use as such bash|name;count, defaults to sh if ommited.
+Optionally, you can set the shell to use as such bash|name;count;etc, defaults to sh if ommited.

 Limitations#